glkada/UI_test_PlayWright/README.md

 There is an RTM attached with the name _RTM_.xlsx where I have built the RTM that covers features like App access, Ticket creation & Case creation.

 # UI tests
 Framework selection: I selected **PlayWright** since our focus was only cross desktop-browser testing.
-As PlayWright uses chromium dev tools like protocol is alot more stable.
+As PlayWright uses chromium dev tools like protocol is alot more stable. <br />
                       Selenium uses APIs to communicate with the driver which introduces all the API related stablity issues.
-So it was better avoided.
+So it was better avoided. <br />
-                      Cypress was an alternative as well, however, parallelization would be a task.
+                      Cypress was an alternative as well, however, parallelization would be a task. <br />
-                      WDIO would be my go to framework if mobile based browser testing was needed.
+                      WDIO would be my go to framework if mobile based browser testing was needed. <br />
 Tests:
 BeforeAll Hook:
 I first start with registering a user on the platform.
 Leveraged faker library here to ensure that the creation of email does not follow any specific preset pattern and is